bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Duplicate Code." />
 </p>

-But you'll notice that we have a fair amount of duplicate code.
+But you&apos;ll notice that we have a fair amount of duplicate code.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 576. new function to avoid duplicate code (319) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">